luosx0403/ANAgdb/README.md

 ## 📝 Notes

-- **SSL Verification**: The script bypasses SSL certificate verification.
-Ensure this is acceptable for your network and system.
+- **SSL Verification**: The script bypasses SSL certificate verification for users in China, ensure this is acceptable for your network and system.
+If you don't need it, you can remove it manually.
 - **Entrez Query Limits**: Be mindful of NCBI's query rate limits.
 Frequent requests may result in temporary IP bans.

 ---